Rape in Islamic law

-In Islam, human sexuality is governed by Islamic law (Sharia).
+In Islam, human sexuality is governed by Islamic law, also known as Sharia.
 Accordingly, sexual violation is regarded as a violation of moral and divine law.
 Islam divides claims of sexual violation into 'divine rights' (huquq Allah) and 'interpersonal rights' (huquq al-'ibad): the former requiring divine punishment (hadd penalties) and the latter belonging to the more flexible human realm.